 Further information on academic misconduct is available from the Office of Community Standards and Student Responsibility.

+DEGREE REVOCATION

-Degree Revocation Academic honesty is a core value of Ohio University.
+Academic honesty is a core value of Ohio University.
 Degrees awarded may be revoked by the President of Ohio University in accordance with Ohio University’s policies and procedures.